John August

 John August (born August 4, 1970) is an American screenwriter, director, producer, and novelist.
 He is known for writing the films Go (1999), Charlie's Angels (2000), Charlie's Angels: Full Throttle (2003), Big Fish (2003), Charlie and the Chocolate Factory (2005), Corpse Bride (2005), Frankenweenie (2012), the Disney live-action adaptation of Aladdin (2019), the novels Arlo Finch in the Valley of Fire (2018), Arlo Finch in the Lake of the Moon (2019) and Arlo Finch in the Kingdom of Shadows (2020).

-He hosts the popular screenwriting podcast Scriptnotes with Craig Mazin, maintains an eponymous screenwriting blog and develops screenwriter-targeted software through his company, Quote-Unquote Apps.
+He hosts the screenwriting podcast Scriptnotes with Craig Mazin, maintains an eponymous screenwriting blog, and develops screenwriter-targeted software through his company, Quote-Unquote Apps.

 August is a member of the Academy of Motion Picture Arts and Sciences, voting in the Writers branch.
 In 2016, he was awarded the WGAw's Valentine Davies Award for his dignified contributions to the entertainment industry and the community-at-large, and has been nominated for a BAFTA and a Grammy.

 Early life

-August was born and raised in Boulder, Colorado.
-His birth name was John Tilton Meise, a surname he found was difficult to pronounce and wished to change; he eventually settled on August, his father's middle name.
+August was born John Tilton Meise in Boulder, Colorado, in 1970.
+Meise is a German-language surname he found was difficult to pronounce and wished to change; he eventually settled on August, both his father's middle name and the month he was born.
 He earned a degree in journalism from Drake University in Des Moines, Iowa; while there, he participated in a summer film program at Stanford and decided to pursue screenwriting.
 He went on to earn an MFA in film from The Peter Stark Producing Program at the University of Southern California.

 As part of his course at USC, August wrote a romantic tragedy called Here and Now.
 Though the script never sold, it resulted in August finding agent representation and helped launch his screenwriting career.